Clipto-Platform/clipto/docs/CLIPTO_TOKEN.md

 ## Clipto Token

-This contract is an `ERC721` contract, which is assigned to each creator on the `clipto` platoform.
+This contract is an `ERC721` contract, which is assigned to each creator on the `clipto` platform.
-For each new creator registered on the platform the `CliptoExchange` contract deployes a clone of the `CliptoToken` contract.
+For each new creator registered on the platform the `CliptoExchange` contract deploys a clone of the `CliptoToken` contract.

 The storage structure and its significance is discussed below.